BrandonJang/SC1015-Mini-Project-/README.md

 Comparing between including or excluding outliers in our dataset, generally, the models give a lower RMSE when excluding outliers in the dataset.
 However, it does not give us an accurate and realistic representation of the real-time index prices.
 The outliers identified are continuous over a common period.
 Hence, the outliers identified are not anomalies of the dataset and are significant values in the dataset which will influence future predictions of the index prices. **Therefore, the dataset which includes the outliers is the more accurate and realistic representation of the real-time index prices.**
 <br>

-## Data Science Pipline: Ethical Considerations
+## Data Science Pipeline: Ethical Considerations
 **1. Possibility of Reinforced Human Bias**
 Predictive Model utilises past data to predict the possible results in the long run.
 The past data retrieved may be based on human decisions or human-led economic downturn.
 Therefore, the data used in the algorithm could possess some of these biases.
 <br>